Physical Design Engineer

 • Layer assignment: Properly assigning different signal layers to reduce congestion on a single layer.

-Q22.
-What is virtual ground concept in an op-amp
+Q. What is the virtual ground concept in an op-amp?

 Ans.